nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. Saving theme preferences

-    1. Enter the command 'switch light' or 'switch dark' to set the theme of the app.
+    1. Enter the command `switch light` or `switch dark` to set the theme of the app.
 Close the window.

     2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent theme is retained.